IEEEBerkeley/hope-www/labs/kicad-intro/kicad-intro.rst

 Schematic Capture
 =================

-.. sidebar:: Shortcuts VS UI Menus

-    Feel free to use the interface menus to learn about what functionalities are at your disposal, or even to do this entire first lab.
-However, we recommend learning how to use the keyboard shortcuts, as doing so will speed up your work in future projects considerably.
-Also, you'll look much cooler.

 #.
 Open the 'Schematic layout editor' aka the 'Eeschema' app (1st from the left).

 #.
 We want to add components to build this: